sharunsankar/Simple-company-management-system-in-Laravel/readme.md

-##Simple Laravel Application to Manage companies and their employees
+<b> Simple Laravel Application to Manage companies and their employees </b>

 ● Laravel Auth: Log in as an administrator